mukmalone/AdaptiveGoalManagement/README.md

 ### Description ###

-This repository is the documentation, examples, issue tracking for an app I created called Adaptive Goal Management.
+This repository is the documentation, examples, issue tracking for a MVP app I created called Adaptive Goal Management.

-Adaptive Goal Managment is an app which acts a an adaptive goal execution system.
+Adaptive Goal Managment is an app which acts as an adaptive goal execution system.

 It is designed to keep robots and drones connected to the Internet busy!